wavefrontHQ/docs/pages/doc/dashboards_variables.md

 ## Simple Dashboard Variables

 A *simple dashboard variable* maps a single variable to a single value.

-When you create a dashboard variable, the Variable Type is set to **Simple** by default.
+To create a simple dashboard variable:

-Enter a variable name (case sensitive) and label.
+1. Enter a variable name (case sensitive).
 We suggest keeping the variable name short.
-For simple dashboard variables, enter the string of text that you'd like to replace the dashboard variable with in a `ts()` query when it's executed.
-Click **Accept**.
+2. Enter the label.
 Click **Save** to save the dashboard and the dashboard variable.

-You can use the variable in a `ts()` query as follows: `ts(${Variable1})`.

-### Changing Variable Values
+To use a simple dashboard variable:
+1. Enter the string of text that you'd like to replace the dashboard variable with in a `ts()` query, for example: `ts(${Variable1})`

-To temporarily change a variable value:
+To temporarily change the value of a simple variable:
 1. Access the dashboard's Variables section.
-2. Click the value.
-3. Replace the existing value with a new value.
+2. Click the value and replace the existing value with a new value.

 This change is temporary.
 You have to edit the variable to make a permanent change.
 <span id="list"></span>